bjornaa/ladim1/doc/source/variables.rst

   A variable that is written to the output file

-Some particle variables, for instance location number, has no influence on the dynamics and are simply written to output for extra information.
+Some particle variables, for instance release site code, has no influence on the dynamics and are simply written to output for extra information.
 Other particle variables may store initial information, like release time or release position, and has no further influence.
 Other particle variables may influence the dynamics throughout the simulation.
 Examples are diameter or sinking velocity of non-organic sediment particles.
 The last category are counted as IBM-variables.

 Some variables have predefined names.
-For the state these are the position variables, ``X``, ``Y``, ``Z`` and the particle identifier ``pid``.
+For the state these are the position variables, ``X``, ``Y``, ``Z``, the particle identifier ``pid``, and the logical flags ``alive`` and ``active``.
 Similarly, the derived longitude and latitude have names ``lon`` and ``lat``  respectively.
-For the forcing variables it is the horizontal velocity components ``U`` and ``V`` in the grid directions.
-IBM variables are referenced indirectly like state.temp or state[name] where state is a State object.
+For the forcing variables it is the horizontal velocity components ``U`` and ``V`` in the grid directions and the vertical velocity ``W`` (positive upwards).
+IBM variables are referenced indirectly like state.temp or state['temp'] where state is a State object.

 The particle identifier, ``pid`` is per definition a particle variable.
 However, it "lives" on particle instances, identifying the particle the instance belongs to.